-- 1. Remove all loads from the outlets. - 2.
+- 1. Remove all loads from the receptacle panel. - 2.
 See Figure 3-10.
 Switch the individual circuit breakers for each light OFF (O). - 3.
-Switch the main circuit breaker OFF (O). - Move the control power switch to STOP.
+Switch the main circuit breaker OFF (O). - 4.
+Move the engine start switch to STOP.

 NOTE: For extended storage time, disconnect the battery.
-For extended storage requirements, refer to the engine operator's manual.
+Refer to the engine operator's manual for extended storage requirements.